nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

     library (`-lstdc++` for GNU and Cray compilers, `-cxxlib` for Intel compilers); this is a particularly common problem for statically linked code.
--   Do the function names end with an underscore ("\_")?
+-   Do the function names end with an underscore (“\_”)?
 You might be missing some Fortran code, either from your own sources or from a library that was written in Fortran, or parts of your Fortran code were built with flags such as `-assume nounderscore` (Intel) or `-fno-underscoring` (GNU), while others were using different flags (note that the Cray compiler always uses underscores).
--   Do the function names end with double underscores ("\_\_")?
+-   Do the function names end with double underscores (“\_\_”)?
 Fortran compilers offer an option to add double underscores to Fortran subroutine names for compatibility reasons
     (`-h [no]second_underscore`, `-assume [no]2underscores`,
     `-f[no-]second-underscore`) which you may have to add or remove.

-Note that the linker requires that function names match exactly, so any variation in function name in your code will lead to a "missing symbols" error (with the exception of character case in Fortran source code).
+Note that the linker requires that function names match exactly, so any variation in function name in your code will lead to a “missing symbols” error (with the exception of character case in Fortran source code).

 ## Building code on the CS500 platform